 Here is a page from a regional newsletter that I prepared.
 You can see that Plan’s South America Region was committing to working in a quality way; to “empowerment”; and to focusing on children and our donors.

 These statements were developed through a careful process of reflection and discussion – you can see me being rather careful in the last two paragraphs here, noting that we hadn’t yet “fully debated and endorsed” the final two strategic directions.

 What I think became a bit more controversial were the Vision and Mission statements for the South America Region.
-Here perhaps we went a bit too far, because the wider organisation was developing Vision and Mission statements at the same time, and it probably would have been more appropriate for us in SARO to simply focus on strategies that fit within Plan’s overall Vision and Mission.
+Here, as I foreshadowed above, perhaps we went a bit too far, because the wider organisation was developing Vision and Mission statements at the same time, and it probably would have been more appropriate for us in SARO to simply focus on strategies that fit within Plan’s overall Vision and Mission.
 In fact, the four Strategic Directions that are shown here fit very well within the final Vision and Mission that were adopted by Plan, globally.
 But we in South America had a lot of momentum, felt that IH wasn’t leading, and we were going to move ahead.

 Here’s another page, from a presentation I prepared at the time:

 The presentation goes into lots of detail for each of these three elements of what we thought “Quality” should be in Plan.